BadgerLoop/Dashboard/README.md

 ## Installation
 + Fork this repo
-+ Navigate to `Competition_Dashboard` directory in the main `Dashboard` repo.
++ Navigate to `ngBLDash` directory in the main `Dashboard` repo.

 Install dependencies:

+    $ bower install
     $ npm install

-Install gem 'sass'
+Run Grunt:

-    $ gem install sass
+    $ grunt

-Run development web-server:
+Run grun web-server:

-    $ gulp serve
+    $ grunt serve

-The `gulp serve` command will auto-reload the browser with the changes that you have made upon save.
+The `grunt serve` command will auto-reload the browser with the changes that you have made upon save.

 ## Running from here on out
-+ You will only need to run the `gulp serve` in `/Dashboard/Competition_Dashboard` and then start hacking!
++ You will only need to run the `grunt serve` in `/Dashboard/ngBLDash` and then start hacking!

 ## Troubleshooting
 Slack any problems to `#software`.
 More likely than none, other people are having your same issue.